CodePushGo/website/src/content/blog/en/cordova-hybrid-app-development.md

 - **Enhanced User Experience with Minimal Disruptions:**  [CodePushGo](capgo.app) prioritizes the user experience by delivering updates seamlessly and unobtrusively.
 This ensures that your users can enjoy the latest enhancements without interruptions or delays, keeping them engaged and satisfied.
 - **Accelerated Development Cycles and Rapid Iteration:** [CodePushGo](capgo.app) empowers development teams to iterate faster and more efficiently by enabling instant deployment and testing of app updates.
 This rapid feedback loop fosters innovation and allows for quicker response times to user feedback or changing market demands.

-## Why CodePushGo Exclusively Supports Capacitor for Live Updates
+## Why CodePushGo Exclusively Supports React Native for Live Updates

-CodePushGo has made the strategic decision to focus solely on Capacitor, a modern and powerful hybrid app runtime, to deliver the best possible live update experience.
-Capacitor's modern architecture, deep integration with native SDKs, and commitment to web standards align perfectly with CodePushGo's vision of providing seamless, reliable, and efficient live updates for hybrid mobile applications.
+CodePushGo has made the strategic decision to focus solely on React Native, a modern and powerful hybrid app runtime, to deliver the best possible live update experience.
+React Native's modern architecture, deep integration with native SDKs, and commitment to web standards align perfectly with CodePushGo's vision of providing seamless, reliable, and efficient live updates for hybrid mobile applications.